Khan/genqlient/docs/DESIGN.md

 We could refuse to use pointers, which makes it hard for clients that do want to tell `""` from `nil` (we could allow a configurable default); or we could allow their use on an opt-in basis (which also requires a configuration knob); or we could use them whenever a type is optional (which in many schemas is quite often); or we could use another representation of optionality, like `MyField string; HasMyField bool` (or keep the non-optional field and add a method for presence, or whatever).

-This is an important problem because many GraphQL APIs, including Khan Academy's, have a lot of optional fields.
+This is an important problem because many GraphQL APIs, including infiotinc Academy's, have a lot of optional fields.
 Some are in practice required, or are omitted only if you don't have permissions!
 So we don't want to add too much overhead for fields just because the schema considers them optional.

 A related issue is whether large structs (or all structs) should use pointers.
 This can be a performance benefit for large structs, as non-pointers would need to be copied on return.
 We don't strictly need that except at the toplevel response type (where there is no notion of optionality anyway), but using it might encourage people to avoid passing pointers.